 The UAE's top off-roading spots are categorised by area on the menu on the left.
 For full itineraries, including extensive maps with GPS coordinates and tips on driving off-road, pick up your copy of UAE Off-Road Explorer or Oman Off-Road Explorer from the e-shop or from bookstores across the UAE.

-As of September 2012, it has been reported that off-roaders/campers/hikers are no longer able to easily cross into Oman from Dibba due to authorities enforcing stricter border rules.
+September 2012 Update: It has been reported that off-roaders/campers/hikers are no longer able to easily cross into Oman from Dibba due to authorities enforcing stricter border rules.
 According to local news reports, Sharjah officials at the Dibba crossing - an unofficial border station - have been demanding UAE residents offer proof of a hotel stay or a booking with a dhow operator in order to go into Oman.

 Several tourism operators and sports' clubs have revealed that residents are now required to send a copy of their passport and their residency visa to the hotel where they will stay 48 hours in advance.
 As a result, it is advisable you plan ahead when deciding to enter Oman for a weekend away.